 JOSEPH BALLARD ARCHEOLOGY FUND.
 Named for one of the Foundation’s early leaders, this endowment is for projects in the field of archeology.

 JEANNE R. BLOCKER MEMORIAL FUND.
-This fund was established to honor a Texas preservationist and supports work being done in rural areas of the state (communities of fewer than 30,000).
+This fund was established to honor a Texas preservationist and supports work being done in rural areas of the state, delivering grants to projects carried out in communities with populations of 30,000 or fewer.

 J.P.
 BRYAN PRESERVATION TRUST.
 This board-designated fund was named for a long-time preservationist, historian, and Foundation leader and has no special restrictions as to the type of projects that may be funded.

 MARSHALL J. DOKE, JR., TEXAS LEGAL HISTORY PRESERVATION TRUST.
 Established in 1995, this endowment is designated for the conservation of materials related to the legal history of the Republic and State of Texas.
 The fund bears the name of a long-time THF leader and supporter who is responsible for the establishment of the trust.

 SARAH MEADOWS AND CHARLES E. SEAY PRESERVATION TRUST.
 Named for Dallas civic leaders, the Meadows Seay Trust is restricted to projects that support the preservation and promotion of Texas history.

 WILLIAM JACK SIBLEY ARTS ENDOWMENT.
 This fund was created in 2019 by writer and long-time THF director to identify, support, preserve, promote, protect, nurture, and celebrate Texas art.

 MISSI THOMAS THF OPERATIONS ENDOWMENT.
 This endowment, to support the long-term operations of the organization, was established in January 2018, and renamed in October 2019 to honor a long-serving director and donor.

 JACK R. WAHLQUIST DIRECTORS ENDOWMENT.
 Created in 2000, this fund is for use at the board’s discretion for any purpose or activity of the THF, including grants, publications, and operations.
-It was renamed for long-time director, officer, and benefactor in January 2018.
+It was renamed for long-time director, officer, and benefactor Jack Wahlquist in January 2018.